-The following year-long co-curricular (3 credits) courses are offered at the Mona Campus at level II through the Office of Student Services and Development in collaboration with the Sports Unit.
+The following year-long co-curricular (3 credits) Level II courses are offered at the Mona Campus through the Office of Student Services and Development in collaboration with the Sports Unit.
 A student may register for any of these courses via the normal registration process.
 The grading of co-curricular courses will be pass /fail.